 Class of 2020 Endorsed Candidate: Deborah Lieberman

 In her third term as a County Commissioner, Deborah has staunchly supported high-quality, early childhood education as an economic driver.
 Her public service began shortly after her graduation from law school and a short stint in the private sector.
 Her community leadership has been varied and impactful – from elected office to serve on boards and commissions.
-Upon her re-election, she plans to continue to influence policy for the good of women and families, especially in the areas of education, as well as the impact of the arts and culture on economic development.
+Upon her re-election, Deborah will continue to influence policy for the good of women and families, especially in the areas of education, as well as the impact of the arts and culture on economic development.

 Meet the Candidate